A Day to Remember: Bad Vibrations (2015–2018)

-You're Welcome and departure of Woodard (2019–present)
+Departure of Josh Woodard and You're Welcome (2019–2021)

+After several delays, A Day to Remember released their seventh full-length album, You're Welcome, on March 5, 2021 through Fueled by Ramen.
+The album spawned the singles "Degenerates", "Resentment", "Mindreader", "Brick Wall", "Everything We Need" and "Re-Entry".

 On June 14, 2019, EDM producer Marshmello released a collaboration track with the band titled "Rescue Me" marking A Day to Remember's first new release in three years.
-Two months later, on August 20, 2019, the band released a new single titled "Degenerates" and revealed that they are now signed to Fueled by Ramen.
-During an intimate free show at the House of Vans in London on August 21, 2019, the band announced that their seventh album is titled called You're Welcome and would be released later that year.

-It was eventually announced that the album would be released on November 15, but a week before this scheduled release, it was announced the album was delayed until early 2020, the band's guitarist Kevin Skaff later explained it was due to the album's mixing and artwork not being complete yet.
-In the meantime, the band released another single, "Resentment", on November 22.
-On April 15, 2020, the band released the third single "Mindreader" alongside an accompanying music video.
-On November 18, the band announced that their new album is set for release on March 5, 2021.
-They also released the fourth single "Brick Wall".

 On January 25, 2021, the band held an acoustic livestream event called "Live at The Audio Compound".
-On January 27, the album's fifth single, "Everything We Need" was released; it was followed by an official music video on March 10.

 On August 2, the band announced on their social media their headlining "The Re-Entry Tour" with Asking Alexandria and Point North as supporting acts.
-Ticket pre-sales began the next day, and the actual sales began on August 6.
 On October 13, it was announced that founding bassist Joshua Woodard had left the band due to the addressed allegations of past sexual misconduct from 2020.
 Woodard was also involved in a 2017 car crash where he "unexpectedly crossed over three lanes of traffic" and killed a 24-year old driver.
 This did not surface until 2021.
 On December 16, the band released a music video for the song "Last Chance to Dance (Bad Friend)".

+Big Ole Album Vol. 1 (2022–present)

 On July 21, 2022, the band released a single called "Miracle".
+On May 31, 2024, the band released a single called "Feedback".
+On February 18, 2025, the band surprise-released their eighth studio album, Big Ole Album Vol. 1, which features "Miracle" and "Feedback".
+On the same day, the band released two singles, "Make It Make Sense" and "LeBron".
+The album was released as a physical only first and eventually released to streaming services on March 21.

 Musical style and influences

-A Day to Remember have been described by critics as metalcore, pop punk, post-hardcore, alternative rock, melodic metalcore, melodic hardcore, pop rock, and easycore.
-Their song structures often follow a metalcore formula and blend into a more pop punk style chorus.
+A Day to Remember have been described by critics as metalcore, pop-punk, post-hardcore, alternative rock, melodic metalcore, melodic hardcore, pop rock, and easycore.
+Their song structures often follow a metalcore formula and blend into a more pop-punk style chorus.
 AllMusic critic Eduardo Rivadavia has called this blend "pop-mosh", and also described the band as fusing "emo, hardcore, and metal."
 When asked in an interview with AbsolutePunk about their sound, Jeremy McKinnon stated:

 Members of A Day to Remember have cited New Found Glory, Blink-182, NOFX, Bury Your Dead, Comeback Kid, Millencolin, On Broken Wings, and Seventh Star as influences.